onnx/onnx/docs/IR.md

 doc_string|string|A human-readable documentation for this set of operators.
 Markdown is allowed. operator|Operator[]|The operators of this operator set.

 The operator set version is a simple integer value that is monotonically increased as new versions of the operator set are published.
-No operator in a given operator set may have a version number greater than the operator set’s version.

 Operator sets other than the default operator set MUST specify its domain and use reverse domain names based on the responsible organization's identity, the same convention that is traditionally used for naming Java packages.